shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 1. **AUC-ROC (Area Under the Receiver Operating Characteristic Curve)**:
    - Primary metric for model evaluation
-   - Measures the model's ability to distinguish between classes across various threshold settings
+   - Measures the model's ability to differenciate between classes across various threshold settings (which is different to accuracy where the threshold is fixed at 50%)
    - Advantages:
      - Insensitive to class imbalance, crucial for the imbalanced dataset
-     - Provides an aggregate measure of performance across all possible classification thresholds
+     - Provides a measuree of performance across all classification thresholds which can test extreme cases
    - Interpretation: Range from 0 to 1, with 1 indicating perfect classification
    - Implemented using `roc_auc_score` from scikit-learn